GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_access.md

 When adding COG files to ArcGIS Pro, select **No** when asked whether to build statistics for the layer.
 ```

-If you encounter difficulty with any of these instructions, or with the COG files themselves, please contact us at <earth.observation@ga.gov.au>
 :::

 :::{dropdown} How to download data from ELVIS